trytouca/trytouca/sdk/python/examples/03_python_client_api/README.md

-In the example above, `touca.add_result` stores value of properties `username` and `fullname` as string while properties `dob` and `gpa` are stored as `datetime.date` and `float` accordingly.
+In the example above, `touca.add_result` stores value of properties `username` and `fullname` as string while properties `dob` and `gpa` are stored as `datetime.date` and `float` respectively.
-These server visualizes possible differences in these values based on their types.
+The servervisualizes possible differences in these values based on their types.

 The SDK is designed to handle iterables and custom objects by serializing